Introducing the new Slack platform to level up your digital HQ

 Collaborating with customers, partners and vendors just got easier with Slack Connect

 Slack Connect has experienced explosive growth with more than 200% endpoint growth year-over-year.
-Each unique organisation in a connected Slack Connect channel represents one endpoint.
+Each unique organization in a connected Slack Connect channel represents one endpoint.

-More than 100,000 organisations from Zendesk to Procore now work with customers and external partners every day in Slack.
-One example of an organisation realising huge value with Slack Connect is Stripe.
+More than 100,000 organizations from Zendesk to Procore now work with customers and external partners every day in Slack.
+One example of an organization realizing huge value with Slack Connect is Stripe.
 More than 300 members of Stripe’s sales team use Slack Connect every day to create and maintain strong connections with prospects, leading to trusted relationships that ultimately close deals faster.

-Today we’re helping customers further build out and customise their digital HQ with the introduction of powerful new functionality in Slack Connect.
-Coming early next year, you’ll be able to collaborate with up to 250 organisations in one channel.
+Today we’re helping customers further build out and customize their digital HQ with the introduction of powerful new functionality in Slack Connect.
+Coming early next year, you’ll be able to collaborate with up to 250 organizations in one channel.
 Later in the year, customers will have the ability to set up secure work environments for large, complex projects with thousands of partners right in Slack.

 Whether you’re planning a large-scale event like Dreamforce with hundreds of vendors or managing a multi-year construction project spanning thousands of vendors, everyone has access to the channels, apps and people needed to get their jobs done.
 This gives teams a monumental leap forward in collaboration, flexibility and control.